influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/https_setup.md

 >
 ```

 That's it!
-You've successfully set up HTTPS with InfluxEnterprise.
+You've successfully set up HTTPS with InfluxDB Enterprise.

-## Connect Telegraf to a secured InfluxEnterprise instance
+## Connect Telegraf to a secured InfluxDB Enterprise instance

-Connecting [Telegraf](/telegraf/v1.3/) to an InfluxEnterprise instance that's using
+Connecting [Telegraf](/telegraf/v1.3/) to an InfluxDB Enterprise instance that's using
 HTTPS requires some additional steps.

 In Telegraf's configuration file (`/etc/telegraf/telegraf.conf`), under the OUTPUT PLUGINS section, edit the `urls`